 I was surprised that so few seats were filled once the service started.
 The stadium seats 5,400 but I estimated about 250 people, max.
 I first thought that maybe it was customary to show up late but that really never happened.
 It stayed empty.
 I wondered how they keep the lights on but that became more obvious as the service continued.

 The service started with the choir opening.
 The huge gold curtain was pulled up and the singing began.
 The first thing I noticed was that there were no lyrics posted.
 No lyrics anywhere.
 No hymnals, no projectors, no handouts.
 Strangely enough, this seems to be a trend with lower level televangelists churches.
-I visited a number of similar churches and they all seem to have music with no lyrics.
+I visited a number of similar churches and they all seem to have music with no visible lyrics.
 I can’t figure out why.
 I assume it’s an “insider” vs “outsider” situation were regular attendants are insiders and they can be easily spotted since they know the lyrics.
-(Just positing).
+(Just positing; I could be wrong.)

 The worship was still excellent, as the choir was awesome.
-It was different from many services in that the music stopped and started with various events like greetings, and tithes.
-It was quite inspiring.
+It was different from many services, in that the music stopped and started, with various events like greetings, and tithes.
+It was quite inspiring though.
+It was different than the normal service with a block of announcements followed by a block of worship and then preaching.

 The tithes and offerings

 This is where things got a bit strange.
-Like many wealthy televangelists they make a big to-do about tithes and offerings.
+Like many televangelists, they made a big to-do about tithes and offerings.
 Many popular TBN evangelists even claim that salvation cannot be obtained without tithing.
 This is what I expected.
 However, I got something completely different.
 To be clear, they still wanted to get as much money as possible but they had a very different way of doing it.

 A few songs later, they took another offering that seemed to consist of loose change.
-They called it a wave offering which is a real biblical offer but not really done in a way that made sense.
-In addition, the wave offering from the OT was done for the Levitical priests so they would be accepted in the Temple/Tabernacle.
+They called it a wave offering which is a real biblical offer but is was not really done in a way that made sense.
+In addition, the wave offering from the Old Testament was done for the Levitical priests so they would be accepted in the Temple/Tabernacle.
 It also required an animal sacrifice.
+So, there seems little connection to the “waive” offering done in the church since Christians ARE the temple now and that we no longer have priests as intermediaries.

-The last offering was done near the end of the worship session (before the preaching) and they called people to come forward for special offerings for the work of the ministry.
-Money was given for missions, for Bibles, and for various other ministry expenses.
-They donations were actually given via call-and-response method and the amounts were spoken as they were handed over.
+The last offering was done near the end of the worship session (before the preaching) and they called people to come forward for various special offerings for the work of the ministry.
+Money was given for missions, for Bibles, and for other specialty ministry expenses.
+They donations were actually given via the call-and-response method and the amounts were spoken out loud as they were handed over.
 So the whole church knew who was giving and how much and even what it was supposed to be for.
 They pulled in about 2 grand just in that one offering.
+Not shabby for a small gathering of about 250 people and it being the last offering of the day.

 Surprisingly, at 94, Angley is still giving Sunday morning sermons.
 There are 2 other pastors that work for the church but it seems as though it is expected that he is giving the sermons on Sunday.
-He was introduced as “beloved evangelist reverend pastor Ernest Angley.”
-Quite an introduction for someone who does not actually qualify to be called reverend.
-He even got the curtain entrance to boot.
+When it was time to bring Ernest Angley out, he was introduced as “beloved evangelist reverend pastor Ernest Angley.”
+Quite an introduction for someone who does not actually have the credentials to be called reverend.
+He even got the curtain entrance and a cheer.

 Behind Ernest was the associate pastor who was clearly guiding him incase he tripped and fell.
 He seemed to be very feeble.
 However, if I am doing anything at all at age 94 I will be happy.
 Either way, when he reached his table and chair he sat down to deliver the sermon.